itzbnny/StretchyVal/README.md

 # StretchyVal

 The best Valorant True Stretched Resolution tool for NVIDIA and AMD.
-Get true stretched res in 2026 without input lag in ONE CLICK.
+Get true stretched res in 2026 without sacrificing refresh rate in ONE CLICK.

 ---
 Yes this was vibe coded, get over it.